-I originally founded Bluffworks because I felt my journey was more important than my clothes.
-I needed everything I wore to be easy, and support my dreams, not detract from them.
+I originally founded Bluffworks because I felt like my journey was more important than my clothes.
+I needed everything I wore to be easy, and support my dreams instead of detract from them.

-The funny thing is, even those of us who profess to not care about fashion, still want to look good.
+The funny thing is this: even those of us who profess to not care about fashion still want to look good.
 What we wear is a deep expression of our identity.
 I can prove it to you by asking you to wear something you find ridiculous, but which might look smashing on someone else.
 You wouldn’t do it, because you wouldn’t feel right.

-Before founding a collection of easy care travel clothing in Bluffworks, I was never willing to spend time, hassle, or excessive treasure on my apparel.
-So what to do, when looking good is a big part of feeling good?
+Before I founded Bluffworks and launched our collection of easy care travel clothing, I was never willing to spend time, hassle, or excessive treasure on my apparel.
+So what do you do, when looking good is a big part of feeling good?
 It’s all about building a capsule closet.

-The definition of a capsule wardrobe is a collection of pieces that are:
+The benefits of a capsule wardrobe is that they are a collection of pieces that are:

-- Timeless, so they be worn for a long time and won’t go out of style.
+Timeless, so they can be worn for a long time and won’t go out of style.

-- Versatile, so you can wear them in a many settings by mixing and matching into seamless combinations.
+Versatile, so you can wear them in many settings by mixing and matching items into seamless combinations.

-- Limited, so you don’t own too many things, and your decision making and maintenance are minor as possible.
+Limited, so you don’t own too many things, and achieve better closet space and organization.